Amherst College Special Seminar for 2011-12

 Childhood is elusive and so is the past.
 This Mellon Research Seminar explores the particular problems of researching the lives of children, and recognizes those challenges as exemplary of the difficulties of historical inquiry in general.
 We know that evidence from the past tends to come to us in bits and pieces, and that the motivations and perspectives of people in the past inevitably prove difficult to discern.
 Across class, gender, racial, religious, and geographic categories the historical records that children leave are often quite literally scribbles and scraps.
 Moreover, evidence of childhood almost always comes heavily mediated by adult hands and adult memories.
 This Mellon Research Seminar is devoted to developing research methods and locating research materials that can help us to access the experiences and perspectives of children in the nineteenth-century United States.
 We will focus on developing strategies for locating primary materials in archives that rarely use age as a category of analysis and on developing methods of interpretation for making sense of materials that may initially seem too scanty, too formulaic, too obedient, or even too cute to be historically meaningful.
 Research sites may include letters and diaries, school work and copy-texts, marginalia in children’s books, institutional records, photographs, and the adult recollection offered by memoirs.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.
 It is open to juniors interested in developing a senior thesis project.

 Enrollment with consent of the instructor.
 Limited to 6 juniors.
 Spring semester.
-Professor Sánchez-Eppler.2013-14: Offered in Spring 2014
+Professor Sánchez-Eppler.2015-16: Not offered

 336 Inquiries into the Catastrophic